 I have always wanted to hike Mt.
-Lassen in the Lassen Volcanic National Park (part of the Cascade Range), so we made it a point to make the trip to the park over Labor Day Weekend.
+Lassen in the Lassen Volcanic National Park (part of the Cascade Range), so we made it a point to make the trip to the park over Labor Day Weekend (in 2011).
 We headed out for the hour drive from Red Bluff and made it to the park around 8 AM.
 There were only a couple of cars at the trailhead when we arrived, and the five-mile hike was steep but it led to some fantastic views.
+It’s one of the best payoffs you can have on a 5 mile summit hike in California.
 Here is all the info if you want to hike it yourself.

 - 5 miles round trip